davidbrowne/dsga/docs/DOCUMENTATION.md

 constexpr basic_vector(const Args & ...args) noexcept;
 ```

-* **Intializer List of Values** - ```basic_vector``` has user-declared constructors, so it is not an aggregate struct/class, so we can't do aggregate initialization with an initializer list.
-We can use brace initialization to call the constructors.
-This is different from GLSL.

 ### Vector Member Functions

 These are the members that are not part of the [index interface](#index-interface), [iterator interface](#iterators), the [tuple protocol](#tuple-protocol), or the [pointer interface](#low-level-pointer-access).